 The Truth About The Low Payments

 The second mortgage is interest only.
-This means you only pay the interest on the loan for most of the loan period (the length of your first loan), but at the end, the total amount of the loan is due.
-Using the example we worked through above, that would mean that you only pay interest for most of a 30 year loan, and then owe $30,000 in a balloon payment at the end.
+This means you only pay the interest on the loan for most of the loan period (the length of your first loan), but the total amount of the loan is due.
+Using the example we worked through above, that would mean that you only pay interest for most of a 30-year loan and then owe $30,000 in a balloon payment at the end.
 You can choose to pay toward the premium each month, but it requires discipline to do so.

 With a piggyback loan, you pay two sets of closing costs: your first mortgage, and your second mortgage.
 That means you are actually paying more than 10% when you go to close on your house.
 Although some lenders will wrap that amount up into the loan amount, it is still more money to consider when you go to pay back your loan.